SpiderDave/DavePatcher/README.md

             code print("Hello World!")

     eval
-        Evaluate Lua expression and print the result
+        Evaluate Lua expression and print the result.
+The result will also be stored in the variable "RESULT".
         Examples:
             eval "Hello World!"
             eval 5+5*2^10